 Ukraine's President Zelenskyy makes surprise visit to liberated city of Kherson

-KHERSON, Ukraine — President Volodymyr Zelenskyy made a surprise visit Monday to the key southern city of Kherson to mark its liberation from eight months of Russian occupation.
+KHERSON, Ukraine — President Volodymyr Zelenskyy made a surprise visit Monday to the key southern city of Kherson to celebrate its liberation from eight months of Russian occupation.

 The crowd in Kherson cheered as Zelenskyy told them, "We are, step by step, coming to all of our country."